shashankmahajan99/awesome-expense-tracker-backend/README.md

 ### What I learnt

 Environment Files (.env).
 That's it.
-That's the solution and learning for me and it really helped me forget about exporting the variables again and again to really focus on the development without worrying about them.
+That's the solution and learning for me.
+It really helped me forget about exporting the variables again and again to really focus on the development without worrying about them.

 ## OAuth 2.0

 ### What I learnt

 A lot was learnt in regards to OAuth 2.0, I even dared to create my own OAuth2.0 server implementation but decided against it (for now 😉).
 I had some experience in working with GCP's OAuth so I decided to integrate that first.
 I also wanted to provide users an ability to login/register using just the old fashioned email id and password and then later create their usernames.
-This led to me supporting both GCP's OAuth and also the JWT based authentication and then a dance of handling the different authentication methods started and I still don't believe that this is _THE_ perfect way to implement two authentications while maintaining fewer lines of codes but I have learnt a lot of and come along way from what I used to do and I will continue to refactor or at least find ways to support multiple authentication methods.
+This led to me supporting both GCP's OAuth and also the JWT based authentication and then a dance of handling the different authentication methods started and I still don't believe that this is _THE_ perfect way to implement two authentications while maintaining fewer lines of codes but I have learnt a lot and came along way from what I used to do and I will continue to refactor or at least find ways to support multiple authentication methods.

 ## Interceptors and GRPC Gateway